 • For a fun time check out the Flagstaff Snow Park for a winter experience complete with snow tubing, hot coco and outdoor fire pits.

 A zealous and fresh approach to the New Year always seems to be at the top of “must do” lists for most people in January.
 This New Year is positioned perfectly as it occurs on a weekend providing opportunity to escape and invigorate at 7,000 feet altitude in Flagstaff, Arizona.
 From the Great Pinecone Drop countdown to snowplay in Arizona’s official Winter Wonderland or a hike to get started on those resolutions, Flagstaff has the weather, the attractions, and many activities to say farewell to 2017 and welcome 2018.
-Get started with seven ways to ring in the New Year Flagstaff-style:
+Get started with eight ways of winter play to start your New Year Flagstaff-style: